 DR. MICHAEL NEBELING

 I'm an Associate Professor at the University of Michigan, where I direct the Information Interaction Lab.
-I'm interested in designing and studying novel methods and tools to create virtual, augmented, and mixed reality (XR) experiences that are easy, safe, and beneficial to use.
+I'm interested in designing and studying novel methods and tools to create next-generation user interfaces.
+My focus over the last few years has been on augmented, virtual, and mixed reality (XR) experiences, with the goal of making them easy, safe, and beneficial to use.
 My research contributions often involve designing and building new toolkits, authoring tools, and interaction techniques, in an effort to balance usability, accessibility, and privacy needs.

 At UM, I lead the Information Interaction Lab in the School of Information (UMSI).
 I've also been involved with the Center for Academic Innovation where I created the Extended Reality for Everybody specialization on Coursera (see below).
 I'm faculty adviser to the student-led Alternate Reality Initiative (ARI).
 I also co-direct our HCI seminar series as part of the Michigan Interactive and Social Computing (MISC) research group, teach introductory and advanced AR/VR courses (SI 559/659), and lead or contribute to several UM and externally funded research projects.

 I regularly serve on the program and organizational committees of the ACM CHI, UIST, and EICS conferences.
-For example, I was EICS 2024 general co-chair and UIST 2021 Papers co-chair.
+For example, I am going to be UIST 2026 general co-chair with my colleague and friend, Dr. Steve Oney, and CHI 2026 subcommittee co-chair with Dr. Hasti Seifi.
+Previously, I was EICS 2024 general co-chair, UIST 2021 Papers co-chair, and EICS 2015 papers co-chair.
 I received a Disney Research Faculty Award (for excellence in science), a Mozilla Research Award (for reinventing the browser as an AR/VR application delivery platform), an Epic MegaGrant (for educational tools in XR), and a Meta Reality Labs gift (for my work on fairness and inclusion in XR).
 Working with UM's Center for Academic Innovation, I started my role as XR Faculty Innovator-in-Residence with the UM wide XR Initiative in 2019.
 I created the XR MOOC series, a three-course AR/VR specialization on Coursera.
 I joined UM in 2016 after completing a postdoc in the Human-Computer Interaction Institute at Carnegie Mellon University and a PhD in the Department of Computer Science at ETH Zurich.
 Upon my promotion to Associate Professor in 2022, I spent my sabbatical at Meta Reality Labs‐Research.

 Curriculum Vitae